 We are opening soon...

-During the hottest months of the year, where unexpected rain is unlikely, hanging your washing outside should be taken full advantage of.
-Why wouldn't you want that outdoor freshness, wrinkle-free fabric and energy saving efficiency?
+During the hottest months of the year, when unexpected rain is unlikely, taking full advantage of hanging your washing outside should be a priority.
+Wouldn't you want that outdoor freshness, wrinkle-free fabric and energy-saving efficiency?
 Okay, a tumble dryer may be a quicker, less-hassle alternative, but the benefits of putting your laundry on the line are sure to outweigh the slight inconvenience.
-From bedding, to loungewear, to towels, we recommend making the most of rising temperatures and line-dry your laundry this summer.
+From bedding to loungewear to towels, we recommend making the most of rising temperatures and line-drying your laundry.

-• There’s nothing quite like the smell of freshly washed bedding hung in a cool summer’s breeze.
+• There's nothing quite like the smell of freshly washed bedding hung in summer's breeze.
 A natural freshness.
 Yet, there is a science behind the scent.
-When solar rays hit wet fabric, a photochemical reaction occurs, producing a range of aldehydes and ketones; organic compounds our nose associates with pleasant scents, like ‘clean cotton’ or ‘fresh linen’.
+When solar rays hit wet fabric, a photochemical reaction occurs, producing a range of aldehydes and ketones —organic compounds that our nose associates with pleasant scents, such as 'clean 'cotton or 'fresh linen'.

 • Similarly, ultraviolet light from the sun kills germs and eliminates stubborn, unwanted odours.
 As a natural disinfectant, this proves functional for washing items such as bedding or towels that require a thorough, antibacterial clean.